cgalli/ATMOS_6910_2018/lecture10.md

   exit(0)
 ```

-Object oriented approach
+**Object oriented approach**
 ```
 #!/usr/bin/python

 class NumberCruncher(object):
   '''
   Class object to crunch some really big numbers.
   In fact, these numbers are HUGE.
-Much bigger than most other numbers.
+Much bigger than most other numbers,
+    which is why we have a special class to handle this, plus it's good coding practice to break out segments of code into discrete functions to make it clearer to read and use.
   '''

   self.total = None

   def init(self, number_1=None, number_2=None):